 The Commission ordered Georgia Power to work with staff to develop options for customers who want access to their energy usage data.
-The order allows only those parties that signed the settlement to participate in the development of the plan — that means no parties representing residential customers will have a say.
+Secondly, the order allows only those parties that signed the settlement to participate in the development of the plan — that means no parties representing residential customers will have a say.
 Further, the order will not require any quick action; instead, customers might have to wait until 2022 or later.

 How Net Metering Works